-When you create an EntityManagerFactory using the connection URL, driver name and the username/password to use, this doesn't necessarily pool the connections.
+When you create an EntityManagerFactory using the connection URL, driver name and the username/password to use, this doesn't necessarily pool the connections (so they would be efficiently opened/closed when needed to utilise datastore resources in an optimum way).
 For some of the supported datastores DataNucleus allows you to utilise a connection pool to efficiently manage the connections to the datastore.
 We currently provide support for the following